sadeqalkh/Final-Project/README.md

 -	The Solar System Clock:

 ![Sketch 1](https://user-images.githubusercontent.com/60816393/78111908-70db3600-740e-11ea-94ba-ab2e4e3735e5.jpg)
-My intension in this theme is to establish the relationship between motion/orbits and time and that is mostley inspired from physics.
+My intension in this theme is to establish the relationship between motion/orbits and time, mostly inspired by physics.
 In which, motion is the phenomenon that an object changes its position over time.
-As it may seems complex, creating this clock was not a challenge knowing that
+As it may seem complicated, creating this clock was not a challenge knowing that the Sun will be represented as hours, Earth as Minutes, and the Moon as seconds.
+I felt that it would be easy for the viewers to identify this element by there sizes.
+Because we know that the Sun is stable, I thought of implementing LED lights to represent hours and that the "Sun" is our source of energy.

 Second Theme
 -	The Walking Horse:

 ![Sketch 2](https://user-images.githubusercontent.com/60816393/78111978-95371280-740e-11ea-8d8c-7868de524df3.jpg)

-Third Theme
+My intension in this theme is to simply create a horse that is walking o Third Theme
 -	The Wooden/Cardboard Gear Clock: